Tree resin monoterpene "fingerprints" in terrestrial ecosystems.

 Lawrence Berkeley National Laboratory (LBNL), Climate and Ecosystem Sciences Division

-This material is based upon work supported as part of the Next Generation Ecosystem Experiments-Tropics (NGEE-Tropics) funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research through contract No. DE-AC02-05CH11231 to LBNL, as part of DOE's Terrestrial Ecosystem Science Program.
+This material is based on work supported as part of the Next-Generation Ecosystem Experiments (NGEE)–Tropics project and the Terrestrial Ecosystem Science program funded by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, through Contract No. DE-AC02-05CH11231 to Lawrence Berkeley National Laboratory.
 Additional funding for this research was provided by the Brazilian Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq).

 Paper: Figure 1